dmyersturnbull/dmyersturnbull.github.io/contents/guide/linux.md

 !!! bug

-    Sometimes filesystems cannot be mounted with `compress`, presumably for any number of reasons.
+    Sometimes filesystems cannot be mounted with `compress`.
+    There are probably many likely reasons.

 !!! warning